 - The contrast ratio should be 3.0 or more for 18 point text, or larger

-- The contrast ratio should be 3.0 or more for 14 point bold text, or larger
+- And the contrast ratio should be 3.0 or more for 14 point bold text, or larger

 - The contrast ratio should be 4.5 or more for all other text